DarwinAwardWinner/transfercoder/README.md

 files that are newer in your music directory.
 The default transcoding options will transcode several lossless formats to ogg.

+# Usage

+Put the script in your path.
+Install the prereqs.
+Then, use as so:

+    $ transfercoder /home/yourname/Music /media/musicplayer/music

+See the help for more options.
+Or ask me.

 # Prerequisites

 * Python with plac module